Crisis and Resilience Fund

 Household Support Fund logo

-The Crisis and Resilience Fund (CRF) gives money to local councils in England to help low‑income households facing sudden financial problems.
+The Crisis and Resilience Fund (CRF) is funded by the UK Government.
+It gives money to local councils in England to help low income households facing sudden financial problems.
 It also supports projects that help people and communities become more financially stable.
 This includes funding for housing support.

 Enfield Council has received £7.4 million to support vulnerable households between 1 April 2026 and 31 March 2027.